jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

 ### 91 Appointment of enforcement officers
-(1) The Director-General must appoint to enforce this Act people who are— (a) employees of the Ministry of Health, a local authority under the Local Government Act 2002, or a District Health Board under the New Zealand Public Health and Disability Act 2000; or
+(1) The Director-General must appoint to enforce this Act people who are— (a) employees of the Ministry of Health, a local authority under the Local Government Act 2002, or Health New Zealand established by the Pae Ora (Healthy Futures) Act 2022; or
   (b) employees or officers of some other person or body; or (c) officers designated under section 7A of the Health Act 1956; or (d) inspectors appointed under section 163 of the Health and Safety at Work Act 2015.